Jeremiaza/Text-based-Adventure-Game/README.md

 # textgame
-Text adventure game - Warrior's Trial
+Text adventure game - Warrior's Trial.
 A text adventure game using Python and SQL database.